stampit-org/docs/initializers.md

 server === null
 ```

 The initializer are concatenated into a deduplicated array.
-As the result, the order of composition becomes the order of initializer execution.
+As the result, the order of composition becomes **the order of initializer execution**.

 ```js
 const {init} = stampit